Dave Leduc: 2009-2015: Martial arts initiation and Prison Fight

-2016

-1st Myanmar Lethwei World Championship
+2016-2017: Championship pursuit and Lethwei in Japan

+In April 2016, Leduc competed in the 2016 Tiger Muay Thai Tryouts in Phuket, and went on to win a place on the professional fight team, along with teammate Dan Hooker.

-On August 21, 2016, Leduc was invited to make his Lethwei debut at the 1st Myanmar Lethwei World Championship in Yangon, Myanmar, against Too Too, (34-0) undefeated, 75 kg Lethwei World Champion.
-Leduc took the country by storm by completely dominating the fight, which ended in a draw according to traditional Lethwei rules.
-With his performance, Leduc won the heart of the Myanmar people.
+On August 21, 2016, Leduc was invited to make his Lethwei debut at the 1st Myanmar Lethwei World Championship in Yangon, Myanmar, against Too Too, (34–0) undefeated, 75 kg Lethwei World Champion.
+Leduc dominated the fight and some furious fans threw projectiles in the ring.
+The fight ended in a draw according to traditional Lethwei rules.

-Championship pursuit

-After his dominant performance over Too Too, Leduc challenged Myanmar star Tun Tun Min, at the time, the openweight Lethwei world champion.
-The match was held at Thein Pyu Stadium and organized by Great Tiger Group (GTG).
-Tun Tun Min was the heavy favorite heading into this title defense against Leduc.
-Tun Tun Min started strong and dominated the early rounds.
-In the later rounds, Leduc came back and floored his opponent a few times.
+After his dominant performance over Too Too, Leduc challenged Myanmar star Tun Tun Min, at the time, the Openweight Lethwei World Champion, however the Lethwei Golden Belt was not at stake.
+The match was held at Thein Pyu Stadium and organized by Great Tiger Group.
+Tun Tun Min was the heavy favorite heading into the fight and dominated the early rounds.
+Leduc came back and floored Tun Tun Min a few times.
 The match was closely contested and ended in a draw according to traditional Lethwei rules.
-After the match, Tun Tun Min was quoted saying that he had difficulties with Dave's control of distance, but that he was confident to put on a better performance in their rematch in December 2016.
+After the match, Tun Tun Min was quoted saying that he had "difficulties with Dave's control of distance, but that he was confident to put on a better performance in their rematch" in December 2016.

-Going for gold

-On December 11, 2016, their very anticipated rematch took place at the Air KBZ Aung Lan Championship in Yangon, Myanmar.
-The two previously fought in October to a draw, but the rematch was sweetened by an added bonus: ownership of the Openweight Golden Belt.
-Leduc opened the fight offensively, landing his signature fake roundhouse kick to sidekick and a counter elbow on Tun Tun Min's face soon after the opening bell.
-Following these attacks, the spectators witnessed an exceptional show of respect by Tun Tun Min, his usual bull rushing style was replaced by a noticeable slower pace.
+On December 11, 2016, the very anticipated rematch took place at the Air KBZ Aung Lan Championship in Yangon, Myanmar.
+After previously fighting in October to a draw, Tun Tun Min put the openweight Lethwei Golden Belt on the line.
+Leduc opened the fight offensively, landing a fake roundhouse kick to sidekick and a counter elbow on Tun Tun Min's face soon after the opening bell.
+Following these attacks, Tun Tun Min's usual bull rushing style was replaced by a noticeable slower pace.
 The round continued with aggressive attacks from both sides.
-Leduc executed multiple counters and takedowns and continually striking Tun Tun Min's knee with his front kick, resulting in the weakening of his leg.
-In round three, seeing an opening in a high kick, Leduc caught Tun Tun Min's overextended leg and flipped him to the floor twisting his knee, forcing his team to call his time-out.
+In round three, Leduc caught Tun Tun Min's overextended leg and flipped him to the floor twisting his knee, forcing his team to call his time-out.
 The third round continued with a visibly shaken Tun Tun Min.
-After a short exchange in the clinch followed by a final takedown, Tun Tun Min was not able to continue and forfeit.
+After a short exchange in the clinch followed by a final takedown, Tun Tun Min was not able to continue and forfeited.
 Leduc was awarded the Golden Belt, becoming the first non-Burmese fighter to hold the Lethwei openweight world title.